-The Competition Council annually reviews between 10 to 20 cases dealing with alleged abuse of dominant position and finds violations in 3 to 5 cases.
+The CC annually reviews between 10 and 20 cases dealing with alleged abuse of dominant position and finds violations in two to five cases.

 Nevertheless, the limited number of abuse of dominance cases has not yet created a sufficient basis for dominant companies to evaluate their standard of conduct against the local precedents.
-But, the competitors of dominant undertakings are well aware of the provisions of the Competition Law and do not hesitate to resort to them in cases when abuse is perceived.
+The competitors of dominant undertakings are well aware of the provisions of the CL and do not hesitate to resort to them in cases when abuse is perceived.
 On the other hand, dominant undertakings are generally well aware of the increased degree of scrutiny their position may invoke.

-8 What is the role of economics in the application of the dominance provisions?
+What is the role of economics in the application of the dominance provisions?

-Decisions of the Competition Council are mostly based on factual and legal analysis of the market data, information obtained from the market participants and earlier EU precedents.
-Although the staff of the Competition Council partly comprises economists, so far complex economic analysis or economic expert witness opinions usually are not the part of the proceedings.
+Decisions of the CC are mostly based on factual and legal analysis of the market data, information obtained from the market participants and earlier EU precedents.
+Although the staff of the CC partly comprises economists, so far complex economic analysis or economic expert witness opinions usually are not the part of the proceedings.